GridlockNetwork/Resources/whitepapers/readme.md

 ### Transaction Signing

 There are two proposed states for transaction signing based on the maturity of the network.
-The first state incorporates a central communication hub which significantly reduces many parts of the architecture.
+The first state incorporates a central communication hub, which significantly reduces many parts of the architecture.

 Note: The decision to include a central point of communication was not made lightly as it goes against the ethos of the blockchain community.
 With the understanding that a central communication-only hub *does not affect the security of the product*, we decided to incorporate this in the initial release while we stabilize the rest of the network.